mafifafm/pxt-microbit/docs/test/courses/csintro/algorithms/project.md

 ![Sample fidget cube](/static/courses/csintro/algorithms/fidgetcube.jpg)

 A fidget cube is a little cube with something different that you can manipulate on each surface.
 There are buttons, switches, and dials, and people who like to “fidget” find it relaxing to push, pull, press, and play with it.
-In this project, you will be challenged to turn the micro:bit into your very own “fidget cube”.
+In this project, you will be challenged to turn the Ragga into your very own “fidget cube”.

 Here's an example of a fidget cube: